material-motion/material-motion/essentials/frequent_contributors/onboarding.md

 2. Create an account at [codereview.cc](http://codereview.cc).
 Your account will need to be approved by an admin.
 3. Request membership to the [material-motion](https://github.com/material-motion) organization by pinging `@core team` in Discord.
 4. Read through the [contributor essentials](https://material-motion.gitbooks.io/material-motion-team/content/essentials/) guides.
+5. Look for good starter issues for your platform [on Milemarker](https://material-motion.github.io/material-motion-milemarker/newbie.html).
-5. Ask questions in Discord!
+6. Ask questions in Discord!